Rakhayeva/multilingual-persuasion-detection/README.md

 is used as a proxy task (fake/real news) to study cross-lingual transfer.
-SemEval-2023 Task 3, which includes Russian political news with persuasion annotation, requires institutional affiliation for access — confirming the resource barrier documented in this project.
+SemEval-2023 Task 3, which includes Russian political news with persuasion annotation, requires institutional affiliation for access, confirming the resource barrier documented in this project.

 ## Project Structure
 ```